b-lukaszuk/BS_wJ_eng/contents/altruism.md

  egoist => 899
 </pre>

-The ratio seems to be reversed, The evil players (monkeys) win the podium with the good ones in 2:1 ratio.
+The situation seems to be reversed, The evil players (monkeys) win the podium with the good ones in 2:1 ratio.
 So I guess: "The only thing necessary for evil to triumph in the world is that [good men do nothing](https://en.wikipedia.org/?title=The_only_thing_necessary_for_evil_to_triumph_in_the_world_is_that_good_men_do_nothing&redirect=no)"